 If you’re running an RBA of some type, you’ll need a device to power your new coils.
-For you new vapers, one of the biggest headaches with getting deeper into the hobby is all the information that needs to be processed.
+For new vapers, one of the biggest headaches with getting deeper into the hobby is all the information that needs to be processed.
 This issue is further aggravated for those of you looking to start rebuilding.

-So with that in mind, I’m going to go over four different categories of box mods.
+So with that in mind, I’m going to go over four categories of box mods.
 These are among my favourite devices, and with so much to cover, let’s get straight to it.

 Here’s a list of the Best vape mods I’ve been able to get my hands on.

 Best Internal Battery Box Mods

 Internal batteries are great for those of you who are just starting.
 As the name implies, box mods that use internal batteries have their power sourced fixed directly into the device.

-This makes picking out box mods less of a chore than normal.
+This makes picking out box mods less of a chore than usual.

 The great thing about these types of mods is how convenient they are.
 You don’t have to worry about yet another part for your new rig, and there is also a lower price tag to consider.

 Box mods of this type are generally smaller than those that utilize replaceable batteries and are safer to boot.

-With removable batteries, you might be tempted to carry around extra batteries in your pocket.
+You might be tempted to carry extra batteries in your pocket with removable batteries.
 This is a terrible idea as lithium-ion batteries store a considerable chunk of power.

 You seriously don’t want them to catch fire in your pants because the terminals happened to touch your keys or some loose change.

-As for the negatives, internal batteries tend to be made by the cheapest materials available, hence the lower price tag.
-You also won’t be able to swap your batteries for a fresh charge if it becomes necessary to do so.
+As for the negatives, internal batteries tend to be made from the cheapest materials available, hence the lower price tag.
+You also won’t be able to swap your batteries for a new charge if it becomes necessary to do so.
 One more significant issue is the problem of battery life and possible part failures.

 #1 Innokin - Kroma-A